CBSE NEET Result 2017: The Central Board of Secondary Education (CBSE) has declared National Eligibility and Entrance Test NEET Result 2017.

 Supreme Court had set aside an order by Madras High Court staying the declaration of results and directed CBSE to declare NEET 2017 Result by June 26.
 Navdeep Singh has topped the NEET with a score of 697 marks out of 720.
 Archit Gupta from Madhya Pradesh and Manish Mulchandani have secured the second and third position respectively.

-How To Download CBSE NEET 2017 Result step by step
+How To Download CBSE NEET Result 2017?

 - Go to end of the page and click link “cbse neet 2017 result” OR Log on to the websites cbseresults.nic.in or results.gov.in